“No one is useless in this world who lightens the burdens of another."

 Between Donations, Grants, Crowd-funding and saving our pennies, we hope to slowly fund the 'Trails-for-All' construction and the equipment purchases.

-October 2018 Update: Since the Club Car Onward was delivered in May 2017, we have used it dozens of times to transport people with mobility issues on Distant Hill Nature Trail, and on the grass paths throughout Distant Hill Gardens.
-We are now saving our pennies (317,739 pennies to be precise, or $3,177.39) to purchase a Special 4x4 Kit that adds electric motors to both front wheels.
-This will convert our two wheel drive Onward to four wheel drive, allowing us to bring visitors to locations on the property that are not accessible with the current vehicle.
+October 2018 Update: Since the Club Car Onward was delivered in May 2017, we have used it dozens of times to transport people with mobility limitations on Distant Hill Nature Trail, and on the grass paths throughout Distant Hill Gardens.